Beautiful Fleeting Moments of Motherhood

 The weekend started out hard.

 My mom and I took the boys to the library on Saturday morning.
 The toddler was being more combative than usual, and the baby more fussy.
 We had a poop incident.
-By the time I got him into the restroom he had poop on his shirt, pants, socks and shoes.
-A woman walked in, saw us stripping him down, and walked right back out.
+By the time I got him into the restroom the toddler had poop on his shirt, pants, socks and shoes.

 On the drive home I tried to talk to Mom about the OCD article but the toddler kept interrupting, just to interrupt.
 I wanted to scream: You think this is a game and it’s not.
 You don’t know how badly I need this.
 I am trying to take care of myself so I can be a good mom to you.

 I feel like a Kleenex people use and then throw away.